SureRouge502/Myphone3.0/README.md

 1.**Terminal**: Opens up a terminal window allowing to passthrough shell commands to your Android device <br/>

 **NOTE**: If you see the terminal not opening up , the your device isnt authorized yet.
-To authorize ,just reconnect your device with your phone unlocked and Accecpt The prompt saying "Accpet RSA keys / fingerprints".
+To authorize ,just reconnect your device with your phone unlocked and accept The prompt saying "Accpet RSA keys / fingerprints".
 <br/><br/>

 2.**Power** :